tasmota/docs/moving-to-v7.md

 Default GroupTopic changed from `sonoffs` to `tasmotas`.
 Every new device will have `tasmotas` as the default GroupTopic but previously flashed ones will remain on `sonoffs`.

-To change GroupTopic of all old devices to the new one:
+To change GroupTopic of all old devices to the new one (if you're using the default FullTopic):
 ```console
 Publish cmnd/sonoffs/GroupTopic tasmotas
 ```